jaejinchoi/FFP/README.md

 * -V
     Measure vocabular size at given range of feature length (l-mer)
 * -b [LONG LONG]
     Bottom limit.
-Remove any feature count less than -b
+Remove any feature that counts less than -b
     Default = 1
 * -t [LONG LONG]
     Top limit.
-Remove any feature count larger than -t
+Remove any feature that counts larger than -t
     Default = 0 = maximum